kyzinatra/kyzinatra/README.md

 # 💫 About Me:
 ⚡I'm Danil, middle front-end engineer from Russia<br>🔭 I love traveling and skiing.
-Extreamly enjoy to communicate with people, share my experience <br>and participate in discussions on programming topics<br>👯 I work at Yandex and am looking for new interesting tasks<br>💬 You can ask me whatever you want ^_^<br>
+Extreamly enjoy to communicate with people, share my experience <br>and participate in discussions on programming topics<br>👯 Im working in Yandex and am looking for new interesting tasks<br>💬 You can ask me whatever you want ^_^<br>

 ## 🌐 Socials: